Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 # Save My Phind
-### Conversation exporter for the AI search engine Phind.com
+### Conversation exporter for the Phind.com search engine

 ## Extension usage
 ### How to install?